msampath25/alignfix/README.md

 function.

 ## Install instructions
 Installation requires the NumPy and Pyfaidx library.
-You must have Python 3.7 or later versions to install NumPy.
+You must have Python 3.7 or later versions to install NumPy and Python 3.6 or later versions to install Pyfaidx.
 You can install the following libraries using the following command:
 ```
 pip install numpy